| Keep Your Fork There was a young woman who had

 what scriptures she would like read, and what outfit she wanted to be

+buried in.
 Everything was in order and the

 pastor was preparing to leave when the young woman suddenly remembered